Spectral-Goose/loot-goblin/docs/research-and-background.md

 have you subscribe to their paid versions, researching mongo was probably the most difficult portion of my research.
 I was not sure which sites to trust and which were just glorified advertisements.
 However, I eventually found a free resource to fit my needs.
 I also researched multiple web app deployment methods, and I now better understand how these sorts of software are owned and operated.

+### Markdown ###

+I researched Markdown to use as the formatting for my project.
+I had very little experience in Markdown before this project, so learning the system to make the pages look so much better has been a great learning experience.